 Bergen is your best bet for souvenir shopping.
 Norwegian sweaters, t-shirts, postcards, trolls, crystal, jewelry; it is all readily available.
 Remember that the shops at Bryggen (near the cruise ship dock) tend to be a lot more expensive than the stores in the center of town.

-The Norwegian currency is the Norwegian crown (norske krone), abbreviated kr.
+The Norwegian currency is the Norwegian crown (Norske krone), abbreviated kr.
 A 1/100th krone is called øre.
-1.00 EUR = about 8 NOK
+1.00 EUR = about 9 NOK.
+Norway is one of the most expensive countries in the world!

 ATMs in Norway are called Minibank.